mezzio/mezzio/doc/book/features/router/piping.md

 As noted in the earlier section on piping, piped middleware is *queued*, meaning it has a FIFO ("first in, first out") execution order.

-Additionally, zend-expressive's routing and dispatch capabilities are themselves implemented as piped middleware.
+Additionally, mezzio's routing and dispatch capabilities are themselves implemented as piped middleware.

 To ensure your middleware is piped correctly, keep in mind the following: